nbicocchi/learn-java-core/src/main/java/com/nbicocchi/exercises/warmup/README.md

 **[InterestRate]** Write a program that prints the balance of an account after the first, second, and third year.
 The account has an initial balance of $1,000 and earns 5 percent interest per year.

-**[EstimatePI]** It is possible to get an estimate of the mathematical constant PI by using a random process.
+**[EstimatePI]** It is possible to get an estimate of the mathematical constant π by using a random process.
 The idea is based on the fact that the area of a circle of radius 1 is equal to π, and the area of a quarter of that circle is π/4.

 ```
 <-- 1 -->